HDrizzle/stack_machine/README.md

 19. `VECTORS-B` - Vector graphics B input
 20. `VECTORS-C` - Vector graphics C input
 21. `VECTORS-D` - Vector graphics D input
+22. `INT-AND-MAIN-TIMER-ADDRESS` - Bits 0 - 1 address 1 of the 4 interrupt timers.
+Bit 2 will reset the addressed counter to 0.
+23. `INT-TIMER-CONFIG-MAX` - Sets the start value of one of the interrupt timers
+24. `INT-TIMER-CONFIG-TIMEBASE-AND-ENABLE` - Configures one of the interrupt timers, see `timer_board.md`
-22. `EXPANSION-0` - Expansion write 0
+25. `EXPANSION-0` - Expansion write 0
-23. `EXPANSION-1` - Expansion write 1
+26. `EXPANSION-1` - Expansion write 1
-24. `EXPANSION-2` - Expansion write 2
+27. `EXPANSION-2` - Expansion write 2
-25. `EXPANSION-3` - Expansion write 3
+28. `EXPANSION-3` - Expansion write 3

 Devices that can set the state of (write to) the bus: